ska-telescope/ska-sdp-distributed-fourier-transform/docs/src/structure.rst

 We wrap the Dask delayed implementation in a dask wrapper where if use_dask is set to True, the dask wrapper function will call the dask.delayed option for the computation.

-The functions that conduct the main dask implemented algorithm are:

-. automodapi::    src.fourier_transform_2d_dask
+.. automodapi::    src.fourier_transform.dask_wrapper
    :no-inheritance-diagram:

+The functions that conduct the main dask implemented algorithm include the subgrid to facet, and facet to subgrid transformations.
+They are listed below.
+The main function calls all the functions.

+.. automodapi::    src.fourier_transform_2d_dask
+   :no-inheritance-diagram:

 Checking the Results and Plotting
 --------------------------------------

-. automodapi::    src.utils
+.. automodapi::    src.utils
    :no-inheritance-diagram: